 Teaching for Mastery at Clifford Road means that children will move through the age-related curriculum at broadly the same pace.
 Children are not set by “ability” as we do not feel that mathematical ability is a fixed state and that all children are able to achieve at a high level through carefully planned teaching, based on the requirements of the learners at the level demanded by the curriculum.
 Children across the school may use concrete materials, such as base ten equipment, multilink, place value counters or fraction rods to reveal and illustrate concepts and will be shown a wide variety of models and images to enable them to view and work with mathematical ideas flexibly.

 Learning Objectives from the National Curriculum are too broad to be dealt with as a whole and so are broken down into Key Learning points.
 These form the basis of the teaching and learning and whereas in the past, pace was prized, we “linger longer” over these learning points to ensure the concept has been embedded.

 Children in Key Stage Two use “Power Maths” – a mathematics scheme which promotes mastery.
 This carefully devised set of materials combines a “Concrete, Pictorial, Abstract” approach to learning maths with a useful variety of question styles and presentation.
-In Key Stage One, children are taught using the “small steps” approach of the White Rose materials, which have strong links to the Power Maths scheme.
+In Key Stage One, Power Maths is being introduced during the Spring Term but children continue to be taught using the same "small-steps" approach.

 Walking into classrooms, visitors will see “Loops of Learning” on working walls.
 These may have been created in collaboration with the learners or by teachers and allow the children to see what they must first be able to know and do in order to achieve the ultimate aim of a unit of work.
 Children can place themselves on these loops to see their next steps, allowing them to reflect on their own learning pathway.